Apr 2, 2019 by Thibault | 1804 views

 Most important thing: detect this quickly so you can take action immediately.
 Here comes gitleaks, a small tool that analyzes GIT repositories for leaked secrets.

-Once downloaded, you can use it from the command line to analyze a local or remote repository:
+Once installed, you can use gitleaks from the command line to analyze a local or remote repository:

-And here is how to automate this this in your GitLab tests (in .gitlab-ci.yml):
+Here is how to automate this in your GitLab tests (in .gitlab-ci.yml):

 stages: